PCG boasts that they alone are “God’s one true church.” They proclaim that their literature is offered “completely free.” What are you not being told?

 For the undiscerning, the Key of David and the Trumpet end up being a gateway into something very dark and destructive.
 While the booklets and programs appear captivating and newsworthy (helping one to “live the Bible way of life”), individuals who have been deceived by this organization have found themselves facing much more than financial exploitation.
 Freedom of thought is taken away and relationships outside PCG are destroyed.

-Note: If you have a mate who has recently gone into this group, be sure and read: If You Have a Loved One in a Deceptive, Exploitive Group.
+NOTE: If you have a loved one who is involved with PCG, be sure and read: If You Have a Loved One in a Deceptive, Exploitive Group.

 SKIP DOWN TO: Teachings and Beliefs of Philadelphia Church of God (following that is Destructive Methods of Mind Control)

 After Herbert W. Armstrong, founder of Worldwide Church of God, died at age of 93 (January 16, 1986), Gerald Flurry (born April 12, 1935 and a minister in WCG since 1973,1 was one of those that disagreed with the new changes that Pastor General Joseph W. Tkach, Sr. began instigating.
 Flurry refused to accept any change in the teachings of HWA and, as a result, he was disfellowshipped from the WCG December 7, 1989.